biagolini/PhpAWSRdsConnection/README.md

 Open your web browser and navigate to your instance's public IP address.
 You should see a table displaying Brazilian state names.

+## Contributing

+Feel free to submit issues, create pull requests, or fork the repository to help improve the project.

+## License and Disclaimer

+This project is open-source and available under the MIT License.
+You are free to copy, modify, and use the project as you wish.
+However, any responsibility for the use of the code is solely yours.
+Please use it at your own risk and discretion.